neo-project/docs/en-us/node/cli/cli.md

 Where `unavailable` represents the GAS that cannot be claimed and `available` represents the claimable GAS.

+> [!Note]
+>
-- This command does not show the GAS that has been claimed.
+> - This command does not show the GAS that has been claimed.
 Use `list asset` instead.
+> - GAS has two status, available and unavailable.
+Once NEO is spent (i.e. transferred out) from the account, the relevant GAS turns to available.
+Therefore you can transfer GAS to your own account to make them available.
+>

 👉 `claim gas[all]`